meteorhacks/meteorhacks.github.io/_posts/2014-02-13-meteor-in-production-a-case-study.md

 > This is the very first guest post on MeteorHacks by [Brent Abrahams](http://cn.linkedin.com/pub/brent-abrahams/87/372/ba1).
 He talks about how [SmartCollections](http://meteorhacks.com/introducing-smart-collections.html) help him to run his app – [Standbench](http://www.standbench.com/) – in production.
 He also talks about how Standbench started and how he scaled it step by step.

+> This article has been written prior to the release of [Meteor 0.7.2](https://www.meteor.com/blog/2014/03/18/meteor-072-scaling-realtime-mongodb).
+Author has mentioned some performance issues with Meteor Collection at the time article was written.
+But now it's all gone and you can use Meteor's Collection implementation with trust.

 ## Background

 I teach mathematics at an international school.
 Last year, our administrators were looking for online curriculum management software for the organization.
 I didn't like any of the existing solutions, and had just discovered Meteor.